Exyss/picoCTF2021/README.md

 # picoCTF 2021
 My personal write-ups of the 2021 picoCTF challenges.

-If you'd like to try some of these problems yourself, head on over to [PicoGym](https://play.picoctf.org/practice)!
+If you'd like to try some of these problems yourself, head over to [picoCTF](https://play.picoctf.org/practice)!

 ## Challenges